 - 2 cups carrots julienned as fine as you can get them

 - 1/4 cup white sugar

 - 1 thai red chili cut in half lengthwise (optional)

 - Have your ingredients on hand and ready to go.
 Make the gochujang mayo and the pickled carrots.

 - Warm the sliced pork belly.
 A steamer works very well for this.
 Or pan fry a piece whole and slice it.

 - Slather the bread top and bottom with gochujang mayo.
 Layer some cilantro along the bottom.
 Place the pork on top of the cilantro.
 Drizzle with a bit more Gochujang mayo.
 Top with the pickled daikon and carrot.

 - Combine all the ingredients except the carrots in a small saucepan.
 Heat until the sugar melts and the mixture is warm.

-- Place the carrots in a small jar (or bowl if you aren't going to keep the extras) and pour the warm liquid over the carrots.
+- Place the carrots and optional red chili in a small jar (or bowl if you aren't going to keep the extras) and pour the warm liquid over the carrots.
 Make sure the carrots are completely submerged.